12 months full time; 24 months part time

 The programme will develop your knowledge and understanding of:

 This course will equip you for a successful career as a specialist in fields as diverse as e-business and e-government, scientific computing, information technology, software development and computing science research.

 Newcastle has a first class record of research and development in dependable and secure computing.
 The faculty members teaching you have international reputations for their contributions to the field.
 Many of them have extensive experience as practitioners in industry as well as research scientists.

 There are three phases in the programme.
 In the first phase we introduce core knowledge and skills.
 In the second phase we emphasise the practice of resilient computing through modules in high-integrity software development and research skills, followed by a group project on the development and assessment of a real system.
 The third phase of the programme is a six-month individual system development or research project undertaken with personal supervision in one of the School's research groups, or in industry.
 Projects are often in collaboration with the programme's industrial advisers, which include HP, IBM, BAE Systems and DSTL.

 Find out more detailed information about the programme modules

-A minimum of a second-class Honours degree, or international equivalent, in computer science or in a discipline with significant computing content such as mathematics, engineering or systems engineering.
-We will also consider applicants on an individual basis with lower or non-standard qualifications provided they have relevant industrial computing experience.
+A minimum of a lower-second-class Honours degree, or international equivalent, in computer science or a discipline with significant computing content such as mathematics, engineering or systems engineering.
+We will also consider applicants on an individual basis with lower or non-standard qualifications provided they have several years of relevant industrial computing experience.